vttale/serve-stale/README.md

    When no authorities are able to be reached during a resolution attempt, the resolver should attempt to refresh the delegation and restart the iterative lookup process with the remaining time on the query resolution timer.
-This resumption should be done only once during one resolution effort.
+This resumption should be done only once per resolution effort.

    Outside the resolution process, the maximum stale timer is used for cache management and is independent of the query resolution process.